-Among the 455 Democratic voters surveyed, Bradley had an apparent lead of 47 per-cent to Gore's 39 percent in the Quinnipiac College Poll.
+Among the 455 Democratic voters surveyed, Bradley had an apparent lead of 47 percent to Gore's 39 percent in the Quinnipiac College Poll.
 Among the 459 Republican voters surveyed, 41 percent favored Bush to 28 percent for Árizona Sen. John McCain.
 Ten percent were for Steve Forbes.
-No other candidate was higher than 5 percent New Hampshire holds the nation's first presidential primary Feb.
-1. Several recent polls have shown Gore and Bradley in a statistical dead heat, and one other gave Bradley a narrow lead.
-Gore and Bradley face each other Wednesday night in a forum in Hanover, the first nationally televised meeting of the Democratic candidates. two A Boston Globe poll of New Hampshire voters released over the weekend showed Bradley and Gore in a statistical dead heat, with 45 percent for Bradley and 42 percent for Gore.
+No other candidate was higher than 5 percent.
+New Hampshire holds the nation's first presidential primary Feb.
+1. Several recent polls have shown Gore and Bradley in a statistical dead heat, and one other gave Bradley a narrow Gore and Bradley face each other Wednesday night in a forum in Hanover, the first nationally televised meeting of the Democratic candidates.
+A Boston Globe poll of New Hampshire voters released over the weekend showed Bradley and Gore in a statistical dead heat, with 45 percent for Bradley and 42 percent for Gore.
 Bradley continued to draw stronger support from independents than Gore.
 The poll for The Boston Globe by KRC Communications Research was conducted Oct.
 17-19 and has an error margin of plus or minus 5 percentage points.

-The sample was made up of 303 Democrats and 97 independents who said they would probably vote in the Democratic primary In the Quinnipiac poll, Bradley and Bush would tie at 42 percent apiece in the state if they faced each other in a presidential election now.
-But the Texas governor would beat Vice President Gore 49 percent to 36 percent The Quinnipiac telephone poll of 1,254 registered voters was conducted Oct.
+The sample was made up of 303 Democrats and 97 independents who said they would probably vote in the Democratic primary.
+In the Quinnipiac poll, Bradley and Bush would tie at 42 percent apiece in the state if they faced each other in a presidential election now.
+But the Texas governor would beat Vice President Gore 49 percent to 36 per- The Quinnipiac telephone poll of 1,254 registered voters was conducted Oct.
 19 through Sunday.
 The overall poll had a margin of error of plus or minus 3 percentage points and plus or minus 5 percentage points for the party matchups.

-Please Recycle The Observer.
+COLUMBIA UNIVERSITY'S

-COLUMBIA UNIVERSITY'S SPHERE 2 Explore our Earth and its dynamic ecosystems!
+Explore our Earth and its dynamic ecosystems!

-Columbia University

 Columbia University offers environmental immersion programs at its beautiful Biosphere 2 Center campus in the Sonoran desert of Arizona.
 Undergraduate students can enroll in the challenging Biosphere 2 curriculum to earn college course credits.

-LAST CHANCE TO AP SPRING 2000; PLY FOR

-NOV.
-15 DEADLINE

-president Bradley would in

-UNDERGRADUATE PROGRAM Offerings:
+Columbia University UNDERGRADUATE PROGRAM Offerings:

-EARTH SYSTEMS FIELD SCHOOL | & II
+EARTH SYSTEMS FIELD SCHOOL I & II

 Session I - 6 weeks: June-July 2000 Session II - 4 weeks: July-August 2000

 BIODIVERSITY INSTITUTE

 5 weeks: June-July 2000

 EARTH SEMESTER

 16 weeks: January-May 2000 September-December 2000

+LAST CHANCE TO APPLY FOR

+SPRING 2000;

+NOV.
+15 DEADLINE

 UNIVERSE SEMESTER

 16 weeks: September-December 2000 Summer 2000 program also being planned

 Contact Student Admissions at (800) 992-4603 · admissions@bio2.edu · www.bio2.edu

-www.superjobs.com

-Find a great job in a place that stands out.

-GREATER Recycle The Observer.
+Recycle The Observer.